 AdWords Tips Posts from the Internet Marketing Blog

-This is the fifth post in a series that focuses on using the various tools located within the Google AdWords tools and analysis tab.
-Previous posts have focused on:The change history toolThe AdWords conversion tabGoogle Analytics Reporting within the AdWords InterfaceGoogle Website OptimizerIn this post we’ll walk through how to get the most out of the Google Keyword Tool within your AdWords campaigns.
+This is the sixth post in a series that focuses on using the various tools located within the Google AdWords tools and analysis tab.
+Previous posts have focused on:The Google AdWords change history toolThe AdWords conversion tabGoogle Analytics Reporting within the AdWords InterfaceGoogle Website OptimizerThe Google AdWords Keyword ToolThe Google AdWords Traffic EstimatorThe Google AdWords Placement ToolIn this post we’ll walk through how to get the most out of the Google AdWords Contextual Targeting Tool.

 What Is the Contextual Targeting Tool?In much the same way that the placement tool allows you to find websites that would be good targeting candidates for your display campaigns, the contextual targeting tool allows you to identify good groups of keywords to target within your disp... > Read more